Burn (Deep Purple album): Legacy

 In a retrospective review for AllMusic, Eduardo Rivadavia said:

 The phenomenal title track started things off at full throttle, actually challenging the seminal "Highway Star" for the honor of best opener to any Deep Purple album, while showcasing the always impressive drumming of Ian Paice.
 The fantastic slow-boiling blues of "Mistreated"'s greatness qualifies it for the highest echelons of hard rock achievement, and therefore ranks as an essential item in the discography of any self-respecting music fan.

 Track listings

 † All writing was officially written by Blackmore, Coverdale, Lord and Paice, except as noted.
-Glenn Hughes had participated most of the songwriting, but was not credited on any tracks in the original 1974 pressing.
+Glenn Hughes had participated in most of the songwriting, but was not credited on any tracks in the original 1974 pressing.
 This was largely made due to unexpired contractual obligations with Ritchie Blackmore, particularly with his publishing contract, which resulted Glenn being cheated out of his songwriting credits.
 Glenn was credited as a songwriter on the whole album except "Sail Away" and "Mistreated" based from a 2004 reissue.
 However, on some future pressings since 2004, Glenn's publishing credits were featured in some of the songs but was left out completely.
 This was made to change recently in a 2018 podcast interview that Hughes settled his dispute in royalties from his songwriting credits with the band.